3 out of

 When first reading a pool pump motor label the mix of numbers, letters and ratings can be confusing, Hayward's motors are no exception to that rule.
 This "How to" will walk you through reading a motor label to help you track down a new replacement.
 Hayward's motor labels follow the same basic traits as others but they also offer a nuance that sets them apart.

 Tools you may need: 1.
-A cloth and cleaning solution, this is needed to remove any dirt or grime causing your pump motor label to be unreadable 2.
+A cloth and cleaning solution is needed to remove any dirt or grime causing your pump motor label to be unreadable 2.
 A Shaft Seal or GOKIT when replacing your motor.
 Working seals and gaskets are vital to the health of your pool pump.
 A malfunctioning shaft seal will cause water from the pump to leak into your electrical motor causing it to fail prematurely.
-A GOKIT includes the complete set of your pumps gaskets and O-rings, including the shaft seal.
+A GOKIT includes the complete set of your pump gaskets and O-rings, including the shaft seal.

 When searching for a replacement pump motor the key piece of information is the motor model number.
 If this number is available the search becomes as simple as entering it into Inyo's search engine and clicking GO.
 Luckily, most motor labels come with two searchable model numbers.
 Hayward labels (pictured) normally have a layout of the Motor Manufacturer model number listed at the upper left and Hayward's proprietary motor model number normally listed at the bottom left.

 We will focus on Hayward's proprietary motor number first; usually found on the upper or lower left of the label.
 You can identify this part number by its distinct format (example, SP-1620-Z1).
 Beginning with 'SP' followed by four numbers, sometimes ending with a suffix of numbers and letters, is how Hayward identifies most of their products.
 After you've found and copied down this number enter it into Inyo's "Keyword or Part #" search, the result will be the direct replacement for your pump motor.
 If this identification number is unreadable, you can move onto the second model number.
-Note - the motor being shown in pictures is a display model, the 'DIS' would not be present on standard motor label.
+Note - the motor being shown in pictures is a display model, the 'DIS' would not be present on the standard motor label.

 Now we will focus on the motor manufacturer's model number; this will be found in the upper left hand corner of the label.
 The format of this number normally begins with a prefix of C48, C56, K48 or K56 followed by four to nine numbers and letters.
 An example of this format is C48K2N140A1.
 Tip: this number may be preceded by an 'X', disregard this letter when completing a search.
 Once again this number entered into Inyo's search can provide a drop-in replacement for your pump motor.